 AN AREA WHOSE BOUNDARY IS 3 METRES (10 ft.)
-FROM EXTREME POINTS OF AN AIRCRAFT
+FROM EXTREME POINTS OF AN AIRCRAFT.
+See national annex BEL 501

 Access prohibited to personnel and vehicles none involved in refuelling, loading and or maintenance operations.

 Fig. 5.1.2.1(1) Safety area of an airplane